evanx/certserver/README.md

 {"error":"revoked"}
 ```

-where the `app` is the client of the server, which wants to authenticate its SSL clients e.g. `client0.`
+where "client0" is the common name of a client certificate we want to enroll, and later verify when the client connects to our app, e.g. via a "dynamic truststore" e.g. see

 ### Redis